Michal379/PHASE-1-PROJECT/README.md

 Tourist should be able to choose a prefferable deatination.
 Tourist should be able to leave a feedback in accordance to their experience.

+You should run the json using the following command `json-server --watch db.json`

 ## API Reference